Choosing the best business checking account can be daunting as a small business owner.

 Here are some other factors to consider when finding the best business bank account.

-1. Open separate business and personal accounts
+1. Open separate bank accounts

 If you do nothing else for your business opening a separate business checking account is a must!
 The main reason is because it will be a whole lot less of a headache for you.